XRF V2: A Dataset for Action Summarization with Wi-Fi Signals, and IMUs in Phones, Watches, Earbuds, and Glasses: Background

 State Space Models (SSMs), such as S4~\cite{gu2021efficiently}, S5~\cite{smith2022simplified}, and Mamba~\cite{gu2023mamba}, are a recent class of deep learning methods that have demonstrated advantages in both natural language processing~\cite{gu2023mamba} and computer vision~\cite{zhu2024vision}.
 Unlike Transformer-based models, which suffer from quadratic time complexity due to self-attention, SSMs operate with linear-time complexity, making them significantly more efficient for long sequence modeling.
 In action summarization, the input sensor sequences are much longer than those used in action recognition tasks, necessitating the ability to effectively model long-range dependencies.
 To this end, we base our approach on an advanced SSM model and propose the XRFMamba network.
-Next, we first introduce the preliminary concepts of SSMs in Sec.~\ref{sec:ssm}, then, we will present XRFMamba in Sec.~\ref{sec:xrfmamba}.